Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Conclusion

 \section{Conclusion}

-This study proposes the STDAE framework, a two-stage approach that first performs cross-modal reconstruction pretraining and then integrates the learned representations with downstream predictors to tackle the problem of ramp flow prediction in detector-scarce highway interchanges.
-In the pretraining stage, STDAE reconstructs ramp flows from mainline traffic sequences collected by ETC systems, enabling its spatial and temporal branches to capture heterogeneous but complementary features.
+This study proposes the STDAE framework, a two-stage approach for ramp traffic flow prediction at highway interchanges.
+It first performs proxy reconstruction pre-training and then integrates the learned representations with downstream predictors.
+In the pre-training stage, STDAE reconstructs ramp flows from mainline traffic sequences collected by ETC systems, enabling its spatial and temporal branches to capture heterogeneous but complementary features.
 After feature fusion, the framework provides downstream predictors with rich long-range contextual information.

 Comprehensive experiments on multi-week ETC datasets at three real-world cloverleaf interchanges and under multiple sampling intervals confirm the effectiveness of the proposed method.
-We adopt GWNet as the downstream predictor, and the combined model STDAEGWNET achieves the best overall performance across MAE, MAPE, and RMSE metrics among thirteen competitive baselines on all three datasets.
-Moreover, compared with advanced models that rely on historical ramp flow sequences, STDAEGWNET demonstrates comparable predictive capability.
+GWNet is adopted as the downstream predictor, and the combined model STDAEGWNET achieves the best overall performance across MAE, MAPE, and RMSE metrics among thirteen competitive baselines on all three datasets, with average ranks of 1.00, 2.11, and 1.44 on the QiLin, DanYangXinQu, and XueBu datasets, respectively.
+Moreover, at a 3 min sampling interval, the model achieves the lowest mean absolute errors of 4.89, 5.61, and 4.58 on the QiLin, DanYangXinQu, and XueBu datasets, respectively, demonstrating a significant accuracy advantage over other methods.
+Compared with advanced models that rely on historical ramp flow sequences, STDAEGWNET demonstrates comparable predictive capability while relying solely on mainline data.
 Since STDAE relies solely on widely available mainline ETC data, it enables fine-grained interchange control even in the absence of ramp detectors, without requiring hardware retrofitting.
 Extensive ablation studies further reveal that the proposed STDAE generates informative representations that effectively capture spatial and temporal dependencies between mainline and ramp flows.
 The learned embeddings are architecture-agnostic and can be seamlessly injected into other sequence or graph models with minimal modifications, serving as a plug-and-play enhancement for diverse forecasting pipelines.
-In addition, STDAE remains robust and achieves favorable performance even under scenarios with partially missing mainline data.
+In addition, STDAEGWNET remains robust and achieves favorable performance even under scenarios with partially missing mainline data, maintaining stable competitiveness and strong generalizability across all three hub datasets.

-The current work focuses on multi-step short-term forecasting.
-Extending the framework to probabilistic prediction constitutes a natural next step.
-External factors such as incidents and weather are not explicitly modeled, and incorporating event-aware modules could further enhance robustness.